novasamatech/parity-signer/rust/generate_message/readme.md

     - reference keys (exactly only one has to be used):
         - `-a`: process all networks (either in database or in the address book, depending on setting key)
         - `-n` followed by one or more network names (such as in `-n polkadot westend`) to process networks by the name (either from database or from the address book, depending on setting key)
-        - `-u` followed by one or more url addresses to process network by url address (is incompatible with `-f` key)
+        - `-u` followed by one or more url addresses to process network by url address (is incompatible with `-f` key); '-u' is expected to be used for entirely new networks that have no corresponding entry in address book, or if the address in address book somehow became faulty; in case of successful run with -u key if the address in address book existed and was different, **program replaces old address in the database with new one**.
     - optional `-s` key to stop the program if any failure occurs.
 By default the program informs user of unsuccessful attempt and proceeds.

 - `make` to `make_message` with following possible keys:
     - optional content key: `-qr` will generate only apng qr code, `-text` will generate only text file with hex encoded message; by default, both qr code and text message are generated; content keys are expected immediately after `make` command, if at all; keys to follow could go in any order, but with content immediately following the key.
     - key `-crypto` followed by encryption variant used in message verification: